SthephanShinkufag/atomboard/README.md

  2. On the board, tick the checkbox next to the offending post.
  3. Scroll to the bottom of the page.
  4. Click **Delete** with the password field blank.
-    - From this page you are able to delete the post and/or ban the author.
+    - From this page you are able to delete the post, attached files and/or ban the author.

 Updating
 ------------